Lnaval/SeveredSword/README.md

 OrSem that of Ateneo de Naga University.
 Through a quasi-experimental approach utilizing a paired-sample t-test a statistically quantitative significant e↵ect was seen and a qualitative positive e↵ect was inferred from the respondents after subjecting the respondents to the ARG.
-The study then concludes that there is a positive e↵ect and a benefit in using an ARG on the Orientation Seminar of Ateneo de Naga University.
+The study then concludes that there is a positive effect and a benefit in using an ARG on the Orientation Seminar of Ateneo de Naga University.